Message from the President

 These methods are practical and highly effective and can be implemented immediately in practice.
 The class will be taught through a combination of lecture, hands-on experience, and question and answer opportunities.
 Bring your most difficult case studies to class for group feedback and applied practical clinical applications.

 Read more about Jeff, the conference and register here.

 We are so excited for this conference, which will be a wonderful opportunity to connect with peers, get energized and learn amazing things.
-This conference is expected to sell out, so register early and take advantage of early bird pricing discounts.
+Register with a friend now and take advantage of buy one, get one half off discounts.
 I look forward to seeing you all there!

 Erika Schultz, L.Ac., Dipl.
 OM, ACN

 Our Most Exciting Conference

 The AAC's 2018 Silent Auction offers you an array of items to boost your practice as well as your fun time.
 Are you planning a vacation?
 Be prepared to be wowed with local, national and international trips, and the best news is you get a great discount and at least 30% of the proceeds go to our Legal Fund!
 Are you a Colorado Sports Enthusiast?
 We have Autographed Sports Memorabilia available for you, too!
 Enjoy CEUs and certifications!
 Do you want to get your holiday gift shopping started?
 We have gift cards, handmade items and much, much more to choose from.

 Can't attend the full Conference this year?
 That’s ok!
 Join us at the Membership Mixer Saturday night starting at 6:30 to check out and bid on the Silent Auction items.
 If you cannot attend the mixer, but still would like to participate, you can request a list of the items via email at email@example.com, send bids to the same address and a volunteer will be in touch as the weekend bidding continues.

 Activity Report 2018